Christian Yelich Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.25 team ERA that ranks 17th across all MLB pitching staffs.
+- The Pirates have the 17th-ranked team ERA among all MLB pitching staffs (4.25).

-- The Pirates surrender the fewest home runs in baseball (78 total, one per game).
+- Pirates pitchers combine to surrender 78 home runs (one per game), the first-fewest in the league.

-- Bido (0-1) takes the mound for the Pirates in his fourth start of the season.
-He's put together a 3.45 ERA in 15 2/3 innings pitched, with 18 strikeouts.
+- Oviedo (3-8) gets the starting nod for the Pirates in his 17th start of the season.
+He has a 4.06 ERA in 88 2/3 innings pitched, with 80 strikeouts.

-- The righty last pitched on Saturday against the Miami Marlins, when he tossed 5 2/3 innings, allowing two earned runs while giving up nine hits.
+- His last appearance came on Sunday against the Miami Marlins, when the righty tossed seven innings, surrendering one earned run while giving up six hits.

-- The 27-year-old has put up an ERA of 3.45, with 10.3 strikeouts per nine innings, in three games this season.
-Opponents are hitting .277 against him.

 © 2023 Data Skrive.
 All rights reserved.